The 7 cpu statistics explained

 %Cpu(s): 24.8 us, 0.5 sy, 0.0 ni, 73.6 id, 0.4 wa, 0.0 hi, 0.2 si, 0.0 st

-73.6 id - Skipping over a few of the other statistics, just for a moment, the id statistic tell us that the processor was idle just over 73% of the time during the last sampling period.
-The total of the user space percentage - us, the niced percentage - ni, and the idle percentage - id, should be close to 100%.
-Which it is in this case.
-If the CPU is spending a more time in the other states then something is probably awry - see the Troubleshooting section below.
+- Skipping over a few of the other statistics, just for a moment, the id statistic tell us that the processor was idle just over 73% of the time during the last sampling period.
+The total of the user space percentage - us

-0.5 sy - This is the amount of time that the CPU spent running the kernel.
+- This is the amount of time that the CPU spent running the kernel.
 All the processes and system resources are handled by the Linux kernel.
 When a user space process needs something from the system, for example when it needs to allocate memory, perform some I/O, or it needs to create a child process, then the kernel is running.
 In fact the scheduler itself which determines which process runs next is part of the kernel.
 The amount of time spent in the kernel should be as low as possible.
 In this case, just 0.5% of the time given to the different processes was spent in the kernel.
-This number can peak much higher, especially when there is a lot of I/O happening.
+This number can peak much higher, especially when there is a lot of I/O happening.0.0 ni

-0.0 ni - As mentioned above, the priority level a user space process can be tweaked by adjusting its niceness.
-The ni stat shows how much time the CPU spent running user space processes that have been niced.
-On a system where no processes have been niced then the number will be 0.
+stat shows how much time the CPU spent running user space processes that have been niced.
+On a system where no processes have been niced then the number will be 0.0.4 wa

-0.4 wa - Input and output operations, like reading or writing to a disk, are slow compared to the speed of a CPU.
+- Input and output operations, like reading or writing to a disk, are slow compared to the speed of a CPU.
 Although this operations happen very fast compared to everyday human activities, they are still slow when compared to the performance of a CPU.
 There are times when the processor has initiated a read or write operation and then it has to wait for the result, but has nothing else to do.
 In other words it is idle while waiting for an I/O operation to complete.
-The time the CPU spends in this state is shown by the wa statistic.
+The time the CPU spends in this state is shown by the wa

-0.0 hi & 0.2 si - These two statistics show how much time the processor has spent servicing interruptshi is for hardware interrupts, and si is for software interrupts.
+is for software interrupts.
 Hardware interrupts are physical interrupts sent to the CPU from various peripherals like disks and network interfaces.
 Software interrupts come from processes running on the system.
 A hardware interrupt will actually cause the CPU to stop what it is doing and go handle the interrupt.
-A software interrupt doesn't occur at the CPU level, but rather at the kernel level.
+A software interrupt doesn't occur at the CPU level, but rather at the kernel level.0.0 st

-0.0 st - This last number only applies to virtual machines.
-When Linux is running as a virtual machine on a hypervisor, the st (short for stolen) statistic shows how long the virtual CPU has spent waiting for the hypervisor to service another virtual CPU running on a different virtual machine.
+(short for stolen) statistic shows how long the virtual CPU has spent waiting for the hypervisor to service another virtual CPU running on a different virtual machine.
 Since in the real-world these virtual processors are sharing the same physical processor(s) then there will be times when the virtual machine wanted to run but the hypervisor scheduled another virtual machine instead.

 No comments: